-Investments made may become less liquid in response to market developments or adverse investor perceptions.
+Investments made may becomes less liquid in response to market developments or adverse investor perceptions.

-Liquidity risk also includes the risk that a Sub-fund will not be able to pay redemption proceeds within an allowable time period because of unusual market conditions, and unusually high volume of redemption requests, or other uncontrollable factors.
-To meet redemption requests, the Sub-fund may be forced to sell investments, at an unfavourable time and/or conditions.
+Liquidity risk also includes the risk that the Sub-fund will not be able to pay redemption proceeds within an allowance time period because of unusual market conditions, and unusually high volumes of redemption requests, or other uncontrolled factors.
+To meet redemption requests, the Sub-fund may be forced to sell investments at an unfavourable time and/or conditions.